Rough River

 The Rough River is a 136 mi tributary of the Green River in west-central Kentucky in the United States.
-It's located about 70 miles southwest of Louisville, and flows through Breckinridge, Hardin, Grayson, and Ohio counties.
+It is located about 70 miles southwest of Louisville, and flows through Breckinridge, Hardin, Grayson, and Ohio counties.
 Via the Green and Ohio rivers, it is part of the watershed of the Mississippi River.
 According to the Geographic Names Information System, it has also been known historically as "Rough Creek".
 In the 1950s it was dammed, creating Rough River Lake.

 Wildlife

 Rough River has an immense amount of terrestrial wildlife, which includes amphibians, mammals, and birds.
 Because of the diverse amount of habitats, hundreds of different species live along the lake.
 The Kentucky Department of Fish and Wildlife has licensed thousands of acres of land dedicated to wildlife.
 There are 49 known mammal species inhabiting the lake.
 Cotton-tail rabbit, gray squirrels, fox, muskrat, woodchuck, raccoon and skunk are a few of the mammals seen at this lake.

 Grasslands and marshes inhabit many different species of birds, including dove, quail, and sandhill cranes.
 Among these birds, quails, mallards, and doves are the most hunted.

 Fishing is one of the most popular tourist activities at this lake.
 It averages about 300 pounds of fish per acre.
 The upper region of the lake is slightly more fertile (more nutrient-rich) than the lower region.
 Different species of fish in the lake include: spotted bass, largemouth bass, hybrid striped bass, catfish, crappie, bluegill, and white bass.